boo1ean/Compete/README.md

 ```

 ## Errors
-If there is some error in request wrapper will throw CompeteException.
+If there is some error in request wrapper will throw `CompeteException`.

 ## TODO
 * Add support for additional request params(date, graph, ...)